 While film photographs don’t always turn out as intended, they achieve a sought-after aesthetic and tonal quality without enhancement by filters or editing software.
 The resulting image often comes as a pleasant surprise, if not an error to learn from.

-Film photography is largely about the process.
+Shooting with a film camera is largely about the process.
 It offers ways of reconnecting with traditional techniques and experimenting without the assistance of automatic features and programmed settings.
 Film photography encourages a slower and more thoughtful process that can prove to be just as rewarding as the final image.

 There are many types of film cameras available today.
-If you look carefully, you might find film cameras in specialty shops or second-hand film cameras awaiting rescue from antique stores.
+If you look carefully, you might find these cameras in specialty shops or second-hand film cameras awaiting rescue from antique stores.
 Many well-maintained film cameras are also finding their way to new owners with the help of various websites.
 Thanks to this resurgence of film photography, there are also many brand new film cameras appearing on the market.
 They range from high-end classics to plastic Lomography cameras.
 You can purchase film for these cameras from specialty retail stores or online from various vendors.

 Whether you develop your film in a dark room or engage a professional to do it for you, film photographs are a timeless keepsake.
 Here are eight of the best film cameras available today: